ClinicPins

 Day 1 afternoon

-Bilateral procedure under topical anaesthetic eye drops — no needles, no sedation.
-Roughly 15 minutes per eye, 20–30 minutes total in the laser suite.
-You walk out with protective eye shields and sunglasses, vision hazy but functional.
+Surgery on both eyes with numbing eye drops.
+No needles, no sedation.
+About 15 minutes per eye, 20 to 30 minutes total in the laser room.
+You leave wearing protective eye shields and sunglasses.
+Your vision is hazy at first but good enough to walk out.

 Day 2